 With every new SKU comes additional complexity.
 Where will it be stored?
 How should it be packed?
 How much will it cost to ship?

-Many companies employ a force of full-time packaging engineers to design and implement packaging strategies to minimize damage and keep shipping costs under control.
+Many companies employ a force of full-time packaging engineers to design and implement packaging strategies to minimise damage and keep shipping costs under control.
 However, the ability to ensure consistency and mitigate risk across the product spectrum is reduced by high turnover.
 Having the perfect packaging process is moot if the person doing the packing isn’t going to be there tomorrow.

-Regularly bringing in new hires requires a consistent investment in training, and businesses have to accept that during the first few weeks or months, those untrained new hires will be more prone to overpacking (and sending boxes out the door at a higher shipping cost) or underpacking (and increasing the risk of damage).
+Regularly bringing in new hires requires a consistent investment in training, and businesses have to accept that during the first few weeks or months, those untrained new employees will be more prone to overpacking (and sending boxes out the door at a higher shipping cost) or underpacking (and increasing the risk of damage).

 More SKUs can also trigger companies to stock up on excess packaging materials to address the specifics of a single product.
-Having more packaging to choose from can tack on costly seconds to the time it takes to get an order out the door — and compounds the labor training and compliance challenges already present in many operations.
+Having more packaging to choose from can tack on costly seconds to the time it takes to get an order out the door – and compounds the labour training and compliance challenges already present in many operations.

-All those new products and all those additional packaging supplies also take up a hefty amount of square footage inside fulfillment facilities, which are growing more valuable and more scarce by the day with warehouse availability rates at historic lows and demand outpacing supply two to one.
+All those new products and all those additional packaging supplies also take up a hefty amount of square footage inside fulfilment facilities, which are growing more valuable and more scarce by the day with warehouse availability rates at historic lows and demand outpacing supply two to one.

-Most companies we work with start by trying to streamline packaging options (simplifying carton mix, trying to find a one-size-fits-all box) and adding labor resources to cover the churn of turnover rates and keep production levels steady.
+Most companies we work with start by trying to streamline packaging options (simplifying carton mix, trying to find a one-size-fits-all box) and adding labour resources to cover the churn of turnover rates and keep production levels steady.

-What most don’t realize is that one-size-fits-all boxes are an enormous source of excess waste (too much void-fill material), increased damage (not enough protection for the item inside) and a drain on productivity (each box can take up to 60 seconds on average to assemble, fill and seal).
+What most don’t realise is that one-size-fits-all boxes are an enormous source of excess waste (too much void-fill material), increased damage (not enough protection for the item inside) and a drain on productivity (each box can take up to 60 seconds on average to assemble, fill and seal).